Victor Turner: Career

-Turner worked in Zambia (then Northern Rhodesia) as a research officer for the Rhodes-Livingstone Institute.
+Turner worked in Zambia (then Northern Rhodesia) as research officer for the Rhodes-Livingstone Institute.
 It was through this position that Turner started his lifelong study of the Ndembu people of Zambia.
-He completed his PhD at the University of Manchester in 1955.
+He completed his PhD at University of Manchester in 1955.
 Like many of the Manchester anthropologists of his time, he also became concerned with conflict.
-He developed a new concept of social drama in order to account for the symbolism of conflict and crisis resolution among Ndembu villagers.
+He developed the new concept of social drama in order to account for the symbolism of conflict and crisis resolution among Ndembu villagers.

 Turner spent his career exploring rituals.
 As a professor at the University of Chicago in the late 1950s, Turner began to apply his study of rituals and rites of passage to world religions and the lives of religious heroes.
 He and his wife converted to Catholicism in 1958.

 Turner explored Arnold van Gennep's threefold structure of rites of passage and expanding theories on the liminal phase.
 Van Gennep's structure consisted of a pre-liminal phase (separation), a liminal phase (transition), and a post-liminal phase (reincorporation).
-Turner noted that in liminality, the transitional state between two phases, individuals were "betwixt and between": they did not belong to the society they had previously been a part of and they were not yet reincorporated into that society.
+Turner noted that in liminality, the transitional state between two phases, individuals were "betwixt and between": they did not belong to the society that they previously were a part of and they were not yet reincorporated into that society.
 Liminality is a limbo, an ambiguous period characterized by humility, seclusion, tests, sexual ambiguity, and communitas.
-During liminal phases, established social classifications and cultural norms often break down.
-Social hierarchies tend to dissolve, and in their place emerges a sense of equality, unity, and solidarity within the group, which Turner described as "communitas."
-Turner suggested that societies experience a cyclical movement between stable periods of order and chaotic intervals of disorder.
-He particularly highlighted events like carnivals and rituals as key examples of liminal experiences.

 Turner was also a committed ethnographer and produced work on ritual.
 He and his wife Edith L. B. Turner co-authored Image and Pilgrimage in Christian Culture (1978).
+Following his death, she continued to develop concepts they worked on together and to lecture on them.

+Personal life

+Turner met Edith Turner during his war service.
+They worked together on anthropological research.
+Their five children include scientist Robert Turner, poet Frederick Turner, and Rory Turner, an anthropology professor at Goucher College, Maryland.

-Death
+Death and legacy

 Turner died on 18 December 1983 in Charlottesville, Virginia.
-After his death, his widow Edith Turner embarked on her own career as an anthropologist.
-She developed upon Victor's "anthropology of experience" with a publication on communitas.
+After his death, his widow Edith embarked on her own career as an anthropologist.
+She developed upon Victor's "anthropology of experience" with a publication on "communitas".